blakethom8/cool-mint/README.md

 # GenAI Launchpad

 With AI innovation moving beyond the speed of light, your time to develop is now more precious than ever.
-That’s why we’ve built the GenAI Launchpad – your secret weapon to shipping game-changing apps, faster.
+That’s why we’ve built the GenAI Launchpad – your secret weapon to shipping production-ready AI apps, faster.

 ## Introduction